Studio 23

-Studio 23 (officially Studio 23, Inc. and previously AMCARA Broadcasting Network) was a Filipino television network owned by ABS-CBN Corporation.
+Studio 23 (officially Studio 23, Inc. and stylized in all uppercase as STUDIO 23) was a Philippine free-to-air television network owned by ABS-CBN Corporation.
 The network was named for its flagship station in Metro Manila, DWAC-TV and carried on UHF channel 23.
 The network was a sister network of the main channel, ABS-CBN, airing programming aimed towards young adults, such as North American imports and other English-language programming, and original Tagalog programming aimed at the demographic as well, such as supplemental programming for ABS-CBN programs.
-This station studios were located at 3/F ABS-CBN Broadcast Center, Sgt.
+This station studios were located at 3/F ABS-CBN Broadcasting Center, Sgt.
 Esguerra Ave., Mother Ignacia St., Diliman, Quezon City.

 History

 At a planning session during the mid-1990s, ABS-CBN staff members were plotting out plans for a new UHF channel offering a more "upscale" alternative to the main ABS-CBN.
-In the lead-up to the launch, ABS-CBN acquired the rights to many syndicated U.S. imports, such as Wheel of Fortune and The Oprah Winfrey Show.
+In the lead-up to the launch, ABS-CBN acquired the rights to many syndicated American imports, such as Wheel of Fortune and The Oprah Winfrey Show.

 The flagship station, DWAC-TV owned by the AMCARA Broadcasting Network, signed on about a month before the launch of Studio 23, simulcasting MTV Asia.

-Studio 23 was officially launched on October 12, 1996, but as a timeshare with MTV Asia aired during the daytime, with Studio 23 programming taking over in the primetime hours.
-The first program aired on launch night was the movie The Bodyguard.
-Two days later, News 23 premiered, Studio 23's news program produced by ABS-CBN News and Current Affairs.
+Studio 23 was officially launched on October 12, 1996, but as a timeshare with MTV Asia aired during the daytime, with Studio 23 programming taking over in the primetime hours; Meckoy Quiogue was appointed as managing director of the network.
+Its strategy was to offer foreign shows to Filipinos at a time when the channel of ABS-CBN was shifting its programming from foreign acquisitions to local programs.
+The first program aired on the launch night was the 1992 film The Bodyguard.
+Two days later, the news program News 23 premiered, produced by ABS-CBN News and Current Affairs.
 Studio 23 also became the first UHF television network to broadcast in full surround stereo.

 On January 1, 2001, ABS-CBN severed their ties with MTV Asia, and Studio 23 gained total control of DWAC-TV.
 MTV moved to DZRU-TV after the change and relaunched as MTV Philippines and ABS-CBN launched their own music channel, Myx.
 Also that day, it launched a new slogan, "Cool TV".
+Upon the retirement of Quiogue in December 2001, Leo Katigbak was appointed as his replacement.
 On February 22, 2003, Studio 23 simulcasted with ABS-CBN Channel 2 for four months.